NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-14-fibonacci-sequence-dynamic-programming.md

 {% highlight ruby %}
 def fibonacci(n):
+    # Check if input is valid
+    if type(n) != int:
+        raise TypeError("n must be a positive integer!") if n < 1:
+        raise ValueError("n must be a positive integer!")

     # Base cases when n is 0, 1, or 2, the values are 0, 1, and 1.
     if n == 0:
         return 0